 So colon followed by command will issue the command directly to LLDB.

 So let's say I'm at the Swift REPL prompt.

-to interact with the code you're writing in the REPL.
+So the REPL is fantastic for these kinds of additional commands but it's also useful if you want to interact with the code you're writing in the REPL.

 Let's say I write a simple function here.